simplynarx/Simply-CHIP8/README.md

 Simply-Chip8 is a basic Chip-8 interpreter/emulator, written from scratch in C and built for Linux.
 It emulates all CPU instructions as they appeared on the COSMAC VIP!

-Note: This is my first attempt at a major project written in C. I've decided to write a CHIP-8 interpreter since emulation has always been an interest of mine.
-A rewrite is in progress.

 ### Usage
 ```
 ./simply-chip8 [FILE]...
 [OPTIONS]...